RDFLib/rdflib-hdt/README.md

 # Getting started

-You can use the `rdflib-hdt` library in two modes: as an rdflib Graph or as a raw HDT document
+You can use the `rdflib-hdt` library in two modes: as an rdflib Graph or as a raw HDT document.

-## Graph usage
+## Graph usage (recommended)

 ```python
 from rdflib import Graph